 Meet Maverick Jaillet, Power Carving Instructor

-Maverick teaches power carving classes as the Resident Instructor at Camelot’s Woodworking Studio.
-He has taught and demonstrated all over the U.S., including the San Diego Woodturners and McDaniel College’s Common Ground On the Hill programs.
+Maverick has worked in almost every trade that works with wood – from form work to finish.
+He teaches power wood carving classes as the Resident Instructor for King Arthur’s Tools in Tallahassee, Florida, and also teaches privately from his workshop at his home just outside Tallahassee.
+He has taught and demonstrated all over the U.S., including for the San Diego Woodturners, McDaniel College’s Common Ground On the Hill, and the South Cottage French Country Flea Market.

 Some of Maverick’s carved pieces using found wood: